tailscale/github-action/README.md

 The `ping` option will wait up to to 3 minutes for a connection (direct or relayed).

-> ⚠️ On macOS runners, one can only ping IP addresses, not hostnames.

 ## Tailnet Lock

 If you are using this Action in a [Tailnet